Plan on Grilling Papaya?

 To allow papayas to ripen, place them in a dark area at room temperature for a few days, (or in a loosely closed, paper bag to speed up the maturing process).

 Papaya tastes best when eaten within a few days of turning ripe.

 For grilling, ensure papayas are well ripened, but not overripe.

 Scroll down for fabulous, easy to make recipes using grilled papaya.

 Preheat or prepare the grill for medium heat.

 Peel papaya, removes seeds, and cut fruit into wedges.

-*Ensure wedges are large enough that they will not fall through the bbq grates.
+Note - Ensure wedges are large enough that they will not fall through the barbeque grates.